chanmj96/Wumpus_World/README.md

 Wumpus_World
 ==============

 Hunt the Wumpus is an early video game where the player navigates a cave in search for gold while avoiding dangerous monsters (Wumpus) and bottomless pits.
-This world is very often modeled in modern studies of intelligent systems, where the goal is to improve the AI of a computer which tries to find gold without being killed.
-This is my implementation of a Wumpus World solution in the C++ programming language.
+This world is very often modeled in modern studies of intelligent systems, where the goal is to improve the AI of a computer which takes control of the player and tries to find gold without being killed.
+This is my implementation of a Wumpus World algorithm in the C++ programming language.

 Requirements
 ------------